-QHS utilizes Edgenuity, an online learning system, to deliver online content.
+QHS utilizes Edgenuity, an online learning system, and Schoology to deliver online content.
 Students may enroll in one of two Edgenuity Labs to recover courses previously failed.
-Students may also take the following courses online in the Open Learning Center: Consumer Education, Health, Computer Applications, ACT/SAT Prep, Intro to Communication, and Digital Citizenship.
-Students have the following Open Learning Center scheduling options:
+Students may also take the following courses online in the Open Learning Center: Consumer Education, Health, Computer Applications, ACT/SAT Prep, Intro to Communication, Speech and Digital Citizenship.
+Students may schedule an hour on the Open Learning Center to complete coursework.